mashaaer17/customer-churn-prediction-/README.md

 **Unlimited Data Plan:**
 - Both unlimited and non-unlimited customers churn above the overall average in some segments
-- The plan type alone is not a sufficient retention lever — usage-plan alignment matters more (see Step 4)
+- The plan type alone is not a sufficient retention lever — usage-plan alignment matters more.

 ---